parisepigenetics/bibs/_guidelines/nanopore_analysis.md

 ## Basecalling on the local computer (command line)
 You can also use Dorado on P2 computer which has a powerful graphics card.
 Nota: if you download directly Dorado on the computer there will be errors in creating symbolic links when decompressing.
-To overcome this problem, I download and decompress Dorado on a cluster and download the onbtained folder to the local computer.
+To overcome this problem, I download and decompress Dorado on a cluster and download the obtained folder to the local computer.

 ```
 promethion@edc-056:/mnt/d/Nanopore$ dorado-0.9.5-linux-x64/bin/dorado basecaller sup,5mCG_5hmCG 20250402_HCT116_AS_J4_P2/HCT116-D1_J4_Pool/test_calling